-management engagement committee.
+AIC Code Provision How the Provisions are Applied (References relate to the Annual Report and Financial Statements for the year ended 30 September 2024) done so rather than establish a separate management engagement committee.
 The company chair may be a member of, and may chair, the management engagement committee, provided that they are independent of the manager.
-The outcome of the review of the Manager is set out on page 65 of the Annual Report.
 18 The board should monitor and evaluate other service providers (such as the company secretary, custodian, depositary, registrar and broker).
 The board should establish procedures by which other service providers, should report back and the methods by which these providers are monitored and evaluated.
-The Management Engagement Committee also conducts an annual review of the performance, terms and conditions of the Company's main third party suppliers, including the level and structure of fees payable and the length of notice periods, to ensure that they remain competitive and in the best interests of shareholders.
-In addition, the Manager reports regularly to the Board on its evaluation and monitoring of third party service providers.
-19 All directors should have access to the advice of the company secretary, who is responsible for advising the board on all governance matters.
+Confirmed.
+Refer to Directors' Report 19 All directors should have access to the advice of the company secretary, who is responsible for advising the board on all governance matters.
 Both the appointment and removal of the company secretary should be a matter for the whole board.
-The Directors have access to the advice of the Company Secretary, abrdn Holdings Limited.
-A representative of the Company Secretary attends each Board meeting as well as certain committee meetings and the Board maintains regular contact with the Company Secretary between meetings.
-Both the appointment and removal of the Company Secretary a matter for the whole Board.
+Confirmed.
 20 The directors should have access to independent professional advice at the company's expense where they judge it necessary to discharge their responsibilities properly.
-There is a procedure for Directors to take independent professional advice, if necessary, at the Company's expense.
-21 Where a new company has been created by the manager, sponsor or other third party, the chair and the board should be selected and bought into the process of structuring a new launch at an early stage.
-Not applicable.
-The Company was founded in 1873.
-CON IPOSITION, SUCCESSION AND EVALUATION 22 The board should establish a nomination committee to lead the process for appointments, ensure plans are in place for orderly succession to the board and oversee the development of a diverse pipeline for succession.
+Confirmed 21 Where a new company has been created by the manager, sponsor or other third party, the chair and the board should be selected and bought into the process of structuring a new launch at an early stage.
+N/A CON 22 IPOSITION, SUCCESSION AND EVALUATION The board should establish a nomination committee to As set out above, the Board has lead the process for appointments, ensure plans are in place for orderly succession to the board and oversee the development of a diverse pipeline for succession.
 A majority of members of the committee should be independent non-executive directors.
-If the board has decided The Nomination and Remuneration Committee consists of all the Directors and is chaired by Howard Williams.
-The Committee reviews the effectiveness of the Board, succession planning, Board appointments, appraisals and training.
+If the board has decided that the entire board should fulfil the role of the nomination committee, it will need to explain why it has done so in the annual report.
+The chair of the board should not chair the committee when it is dealing with the appointment of their successor. determined that there is no need to have a standalone Nomination Committee.
+The Nomination Committee was therefore wound up and the Board fulfils the role of the Nomination Committee.